dkg/audits.json/audits.json.md

 - `title`, simple textual string describing the audit, and
 - `date`, date object describing the calendar date (year, month, and day) of the audit's publication, and
-- (potential addition) `regs`, simple textual string describing the regulatory guidance requiring the audit, and
 - `urls`, an array of URLs that point to the relevant materials for the audit

 ## operations Content